Anatomical theatre: Description

 The anatomical theatre of the University of Uppsala is well-known, having been completed in 1663 by medical profession and amateur architect Olaus Rudbeck (1630-1702).
 The theatre is housed in the idiosyncratic cupola constructed on the top of the Gustavianum building, one of the older buildings of the university.
 Rudbeck had spent time in the Dutch city of Leiden, and the construction of both the anatomical theatre and the botanical garden he founded in Uppsala in 1655 were influenced by his experiences there.
 The anatomical theatre is now preserved as part of the Gustavianum, now preserved as a museum for the general public under the name Museum Gustavianum.

 Thomas Jefferson built an anatomical theatre for the University of Virginia.
 It was completed in 1827, but demolished in 1939 after the construction of Alderman Library nearby.

-In popular culture

-In found footage horror podcast The White Vault, a team of researchers sent to repair an Arctic research station in Svalbard, Norway discover an anatomical theatre located at the center of a cave village.